akixuu/akixuu/README.md

 When I'm not coding, you'll probably find me reading, touching grass, or thinking about my next project idea.

+You can see a full list of my projects and experiences on my [website](https://akixuu.github.io/projects/).

 ## 🚀 Currently Building

 | Project | Description | Tech |